MASILab/registration_tutorial/packages/deedsBCV/README.md

 This is necessary for *applyBCVinv* and *getJacobian* to be functional.

 #### ./applyBCVinv
 Apply the inversion of deformation field.
 The input .dat file should be the output of deedsBCVwinv (not deedsBCV).
+This tool can accept a parameter for the affine matrix which is the inverse of the affine matrix generate by deedsBCVwinv.
+The affine matrix inversion is implemented in the script ./invert_matrix_txt.py.

 #### ./getJacobian
 Get the map of Jacobian determinants.
 The Jacobian is calculated with the the inversed transformation field.